Trump says 'We'll see' on North Korea summit, to insist on denuclearisation

 “We’ll have to see,” Trump told reporters in the Oval Office when asked if the summit was still on.

 “No decision, we haven’t been notified at all ...
-We haven’t seen anything, we haven’t heard anything,” he added, while saying that he would continue to push for the denuclearization of the Korean Peninsula.
+We haven’t seen anything, we haven’t heard anything,” he added, while saying he would continue to demand denuclearization.

 Cancellation of the summit, the first meeting between a serving U.S. president and a North Korean leader, would deal a major blow to what would be the biggest diplomatic achievement of Trump’s presidency.